Frequently Asked Questions

 Will the App be available?

-It is in the future works, however, in the mean you can create an app icon on your phone by following these simple steps:
+Yes, the App will be launching soon!
+In the mean you can create an app icon on your phone by following these simple steps:

 ✔️For iPhone: make sure you are logged in, and tap the share button and scroll down until you see "Add to Home Screen."
 Tap it, and you'll see it as an app on your phone.